shayypy/guilded-webhook-proxy/README.md

 <!-- ### Immersive discussion

 Pass `?immersive=true` at the end of the webhook URL to enable immersive discussion mode.  -->

+### Reactions (optional)

+By default, GWP will show reaction counts (if any) under some applicable events.
+If you don't like this, you can pass `reactions=false` as a query parameter to disable it.

 ## Supported Events